 "The Australian economy recorded below-average growth over the year, as the impetus from the extraordinary run-up in investment spending by the resources sector began to abate and as some other sectors remained somewhat subdued," Mr Stevens wrote.

-He noted there had been a "noteable" decline in the Australian dollar towards the end of the financial year as investors reassessed the prospects of the Australian and US economies.
+He said there had been a "noteable" decline in the Australian dollar towards the end of the financial year as investors reassessed the prospects of the Australian and US economies.
 However, this has recently been partly undone by a rise in the dollar above US96¢.